OfficeDev/teams-toolkit-samples/whos-next-meeting-app/alt-tabs-azure/README.md

 - Open Teams Toolkit in Visual Studio Code, and sign in your Azure account by clicking the `Sign in to Azure` in the `ACCOUNTS` section from sidebar.
 - After you signed in, select a subscription under your account.
 The Teams Toolkit will use this subscription to provision Azure resources to host you app.
-- Open the Teams Toolkit and click `Provision in the cloud` in the `DEVELOPMENT` section.
+- Open the Teams Toolkit and click `Provision` in the `LIFECYCLE` section.
-  - Alternatively open the command palette(Ctrl+Shift+P) and type: `Teams: Provision in the cloud` command.
+  - Alternatively open the command palette(Ctrl+Shift+P) and type: `Teams: Provision` command.
 - Open the Teams Toolkit and click `Deploy to the cloud` in the `DEVELOPMENT` section.
   - Alternatively open the command palette(Ctrl+Shift+P) and type: `Teams: Deploy to the cloud` command.